-With reduced manufacturing and increased activities in logistics and distribution, industrial properties should have more integrated office space, high ceiling for warehousing, good sanitation and room for automation.
+With reduced manufacturing and increased activities in logistics and distribution, industrial properties should have more integrated office space, a high ceiling for warehousing, good sanitation, and room for automation.

 Depending on the industry, it can also be highly beneficial if the industrial property is located close to harbors or airports.